Western Maryland Scenic Railroad 1309: Western Maryland Scenic Railroad

-In 2013, the Western Maryland Scenic Railroad (WMSR), which operated tourist excursion trains between Cumberland and Frostburg, Maryland, began searching for a larger steam locomotive to restore and operate, since their smaller locomotive, 2-8-0 No. 734, was mechanically worn out and was close to being due for its mandatory 1,472-day overhaul.
-By May 2014, WMSR decided that the No. 1309 locomotive was a good restoration candidate, due to its specifications matching WMSR's requirements, and the B&O Railroad Museum did not believe the H-6 matched their collection plans.
+In 2013, the Western Maryland Scenic Railroad (WMSR), which operated tourist excursion trains between Cumberland and Frostburg, Maryland, began searching for a larger steam locomotive to restore and operate, since their smaller locomotive, 2-8-0 No. 734, "Mountain Thunder) was mechanically worn out and was close to being due for its mandatory 1,472-day overhaul.
+By May 2014, WMSR decided that the No. 1309 locomotive was a good restoration candidate, due to its specifications matching WMSR's requirements, and at the time, they believed it was in good enough condition due to its short working span on the C&O. The B&O Railroad Museum agreed to sell No. 1309 to WMSR for its scrap value of $50,000, since they did not believe the H-6 matched their overall collection plans, and they did exhibit one other articulated locomotive, C&O H-8 "Allegheny" No. 1604.

-WMSR and the B&O Museum reached an agreement, and the WMSR purchased No. 1309 for its scrap value of $50,000.
-WSMR subsequently worked with the museum, TTX, Hulcher Services, and CSX to separate the locomotive and load it onto two separate heavy-duty flatcars, since CSX prohibited the locomotive from being towed on its wheels on the railroad's mainline.
+WSMR subsequently worked with the museum, TTX, Hulcher Services, and CSX to separate No. 1309 and load it onto two separate heavy-duty flatcars, since CSX prohibited the locomotive from being towed on its wheels on the railroad's mainline.
 The disassembled locomotive was then shipped via CSX manifest freight train No. L341 from Baltimore to Cumberland, on July 21.
+On July 23, as the train travelled through Brunswick, Maryland, a tractor trailer knocked over a grade crossing signal at S. Maple Avenue, and No. L341 hit the signal and made an emergency stop.
+No damage to the locomotive or consist were sustained, and the train proceeded.

 Upon arrival at WMSR's workshop in Ridgeley, West Virginia, No. 1309 was unloaded, and its rebuild began by the end of July.
 The rebuild involved returning all parts to meet or exceed original specifications.
 The WMSR claimed the locomotive would be "better and more reliable than it was in 1949".
 Upon disassembly, several parts of the locomotive were found to be in poor condition, and many of the parts had to be replaced, including the cab, several staybolts, and crown stays, while several patches had to be made to the firebox.

 In early January 2017, the railroad stated that the reassembly process at the Ridgeley shop would begin that month and announced that the inaugural trip of the restored locomotive would take place on July 1, 2017; it began selling tickets for the excursion.
 That schedule was not met due to funding issues.
 The railroad had spent $800,000 but needed a matching grant of $400,000 from the state of Maryland to continue work.